eilonkr/ios-vibe-localizer/README.md

 **Important**: Make sure to build your project with Xcode after adding new strings to ensure your string catalog is synchronized with your project's localizable strings.

+## Important Considerations

+⚠️ **AI Token Usage and Costs**: This action uses OpenAI's API to generate translations, which may consume significant tokens depending on the number of strings and target languages.
+While optimized, translation costs can accumulate quickly, especially for large projects or frequent updates.

+**The developer of this action is not responsible for any OpenAI API charges incurred through its use.** Please monitor your OpenAI usage and set appropriate billing limits in your OpenAI account to avoid unexpected charges.

+Consider using this action judiciously by:
+- Testing with a small subset of languages first
+- Setting up OpenAI usage alerts
+- Reviewing the number of strings to be translated before running the action
+- Using specific file paths rather than translating entire catalogs when possible

 ## Roadmap

 🤖 **Additional LLM Providers**: Support for Claude, DeepSeek, and other language models